-Liquid cooled generator engine are engineered to be used in a marine environment.
+Liquid cooled generator engine is engineered to be used in a marine environment.
 They are available in three configurations: heat exchanger, keel cooled or direct seawater.
 Your marine generator should have the same type of liquid cooling as your main engine.

 Keel cooled generators require their own keel cooler so they are not tied to the main engine’s grid.
 Direct seawater cooling systems pump seawater through the engine, and generators that are heat exchanger cooled feature two cooling water circuits.
 These move the coolant through a cooling grid on the bottom of the boat.

 When carrying a full load, a generator’s copper windings heat up.
 The difference between the temperature of the ambient air and the windings is called ‘temperature rise.’
 It indicates the quality and quantity of copper in the marine generator.

 The lower the temperature rise, the higher the copper content and the better the quality.
 Marine generators should have a temperature rise of 95 to 105ºC.
 This is particularly important if the generator will be operating in hot engine rooms.

 Selecting the right kilowatt size marine generator for your boat is an important decision.
 If you choose a generator that is too small, it will wear out faster, produce excessive exhaust smoke and can potentially damage other electrical equipment.

 On the other hand, if it is too large then it will run under-loaded.
 This can lead to carbon buildup on the cylinder head, leave unburned fuel in the exhaust and contribute to inefficient operation.
 It is best practice to never allow a generator to run with less than a 25% load.

 9. Estimating Your Load